 What is the impact of the travel advisory

 This is not even a restriction per se, as it does not prevent you from traveling in any way.
-The only actual restriction for us Canadians is the entry restriction imposed by other countries, if any (that’s why we just traveled to Greece).
+The only actual restriction for us Canadians is the entry restriction imposed by other countries, if any (that’s why we traveled to Greece and Turkey this summer).

 The advisory is a recommendation but it has absolutely no impact other than voiding some insurance coverage (but not to worry: 3 insurers now include COVID-19 in their medical travel insurance coverage for Canadians).
 It doesn’t mean everyone should travel (you should consider every factor to decide whether it makes sense for you) but the fact is that you are 100% allowed.